bedouijesser/next-plugin-devtools-json/README.md

 ```

 **That's it!** This single command will:
-- ✅ Detect your Next.js structure (App Router/Pages Router, root/src)
-- ✅ Create the appropriate API route file (no external dependencies)
 - ✅ Automatically add the plugin to your `next.config.js` (or create one)
+- ✅ Configure webpack middleware to serve the DevTools JSON endpoint
-- ✅ Configure everything for you
+- ✅ No physical API route files needed - everything is handled in memory

 Start your Next.js development server and the endpoint will be available at:
 ```